utkaln/learn-azure-databricks/README.md

 ## Azure Data Lake
 ### Access to Data Lake Storage
 1. **Using Access Keys** - Gives access to entire storage account
-2. **Using SAS (Shared Access Signature) Tokens** - More granular control compared to that in Access keys.
+2. **Using SAS (Shared Access Signature) Tokens** - More granular control than Access keys.
 Limits access by type, resource, time, specific source IP address
 3. **Using Service Principal** -
 4. **Using Cluster Scoped Auth** - All the above types of auth can be done using cluster level config, so any notebook in the cluster can access storage account and the contents
 5. **Using Unity Catalog** -